A Legislative and Corporate History

 In September, Simonton, Muster, Quinby, and others announced plans to build a new boat at the annual meeting of the Sons and Daughters of Pioneer Rivermen, at Marietta, Ohio.
 After the meeting they held a slide show aboard the Delta Queen.

 In October, GLS was invited to attend the Seven Seas Revue, an event, held in Seattle, Washington, as part of the American Society of Travel Agents (ASTA) World Travel Congress.
-Blake and Quinby shipped a steam calliope to the exhibition and attended in antebellum costume to promote the Delta Queen among travel agents.
+Blake and Quinby shipped a steam calliope to the exhibition and attended in period costume to promote the Delta Queen among travel agents.

 Read the highlights for this year or skip to 1967